-Edward has lived in Saffron Walden for 8 Years.
+Edward has lived in Saffron Walden since 2013.
 Two of his daughters live locally and all of his grandsons.
-He worked as a teacher, headteacher and latterly as an education consultant specialising in school leadership.
+He worked as a teacher, headteacher and education consultant specialising in school leadership.

 Edward became a committed environmental activist as a result of sailing around the world in the Clipper Yacht race, realising how very small and delicate our planet is.